MOxUnit/MOxUnit/README.md

        cd MOxUnit
        make install
     ```
     This will add the MOxUnit directory to the Matlab and/or GNU Octave searchpath.
-If both Matlab and GNU Octave are available on yoru
+If both Matlab and GNU Octave are available on your machine, it will install MOxUnit for both.

 - Manual installation: